Hawaii car transport: Everything you need to know

 The first step is to get a quote and book your order.
 You can use an instant online quote calculator to work out the cost, or speak directly with a customer advisor.
 When you’ve found a price that you’re happy with, you make your booking and get your car ready for shipping.

 On the pre-arranged date, your car is picked up and transported.
-You then have to be available to collect your car from the chosen port in Hawaii.
+When shipping a vehicle to Hawaii, you need to provide the current title and registration, a notarized letter of authorization from any non-present part and a valid ID in order to pick up your car from the port in Hawaii.
 As you can see the process is much simpler than shipping a car from Hawaii to the mainland.

 What are the rules for shipping a car from and to Hawaii?

 When you’re shipping a car to Hawaii or the mainland, there are rules you have to follow.

 One important example is the shipping of personal items in your vehicle.
 You might think you’ll be able to save a few bucks by packing the trunk full of your possessions.
 However, you run the risk of having to reschedule your shipment or be left stranded at the port with boxes of possessions you don’t know what to do with.

 There’s also a temptation to misrepresent your vehicle or its condition in order to cut the cost.
 It’s not the most sensible thing to do because you could end up having to pay an unexpected premium because your car is larger or heavier than you said when booking.